techie-joe/dove/README.md

 > **Dove handles the necessary foundation so you can focus on your code.**

 > [!WARNING]
 > **Dove is constantly under active development.
 Do not use it directly.
-Future update may break your site.
+Beta builds may break your site.
 Instead, visit individual theme's homepage for a stable release.**

 ## How to use